goossens/ObjectTalk/docs-src/general/architecture/overview.md

 and can be downloaded.
 Stable versions will also be made available from the same Github repository.
-Documentation for ObjectTalk is also included in the repository and the [documentation website](https://goossens.github.io/ObjectTalk) is automatically updated on every commit (off course the developer has to ensure the documentation is inline with the software.
+Documentation for ObjectTalk is also included in the repository and the [documentation website](https://goossens.github.io/ObjectTalk) is automatically updated on every commit Off course the developer has to ensure the documentation is in sync with the software.
-Documentation still doesn’t write itself).
+Good documentation still doesn’t write itself despite what the AI hype cycle victims might think.